Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 With Eqs.~(\ref{function omega}), (\ref{function lambda}), and (\ref{function Omega}), the solutions to Eq.~(\ref{sufficient condition Omega}) can be found as

 where $n_1$ is an integer.
-Equation~(\ref{optimal g gz}) suggests that the transversal coupling strength in our protocol should not be larger than the longitudinal coupling strength and our interaction Hamiltonian could be reduced to $ZZ$ coupling between probe and ancillary system.
+Equation~(\ref{optimal g gz}) suggests that the transversal coupling strength $g$ in our protocol should not be larger than the longitudinal coupling strength $g_z$.
+Despite their difference scales inversely with the probe size $N$, the magnitudes of both $g_z$ and $g$ are not relevant to $N$.
+Moreover, when $g=0$, the constraints in Eqs.~(\ref{optimal g gz}) and (\ref{optimal time}) can be reduced to those for the $ZZ$ interaction between probe and ancillary qubit~\cite{ChenJing2025}.
 Consequently, the phase parameter $\phi$ in Eq.~(\ref{sufficient condition Omega}) reads,

 In the large-number limit of $N$, we have $g\approx g_z$ and hence $\Lambda(J_z)/\Omega(J_z)\approx(2J_z+1)/(N+1)$, $gJ_+/\Omega(J_z)\approx2J_+/(N+1)$, according to Eqs.~(\ref{optimal g gz}), (\ref{function lambda}), and (\ref{function omega}).
 Subsequently, a proper probe state